Ontario Highway 427

-King's Highway 427 (pronounced "four twenty-seven"), also known as Highway 427 and colloquially as the 427, is a 400-series highway in the Canadian province of Ontario that runs from the Queen Elizabeth Way (QEW) and Gardiner Expressway in Toronto to Major Mackenzie Drive (York Regional Road 25) in Vaughan.
-It is Ontario's second busiest freeway by volume and the third busiest in North America, behind Highway401 and Interstate 405 in California.
+King's Highway 427 (pronounced "four twenty-seven"), also known as Highway 427 and colloquially as the 427, is a 400-series highway in the Canadian province of Ontario that runs from the Queen Elizabeth Way (QEW) and Gardiner Expressway in Toronto to Major Mackenzie Drive (York Regional Road 25) in Vaughan, near the hydro towers.
+It is Ontario's second busiest freeway by volume and the third busiest in North America, after Highway 401 in Ontario and Interstate 405 in California.

 Like Highway 401, a portion of the route is divided into a collector-express system with twelve to fourteen continuous lanes.
-Notable about Highway 427 are its several multi-level interchanges; the junctions with the QEW/Gardiner Expressway and Highway 401 are two of the largest interchanges in Ontario and were constructed between 1967 and 1971, while the interchanges with Highway 409 and Highway 407 were completed in 1992 and 1995, respectively.
+Notable about Highway 427 are its several multi-level interchanges; the junctions with the QEW/Gardiner Expressway and Highway 401 are two of the largest interchanges in Toronto (and Ontario) and were constructed between 1967 and 1971, while the interchanges with Highway 409 (Toronto) and Highway 407 (Vaughan) were completed in 1992 and 1995, respectively.